freenas/freenas-docs/userguide/vms.rst

   VM must have a VNC device and :guilabel:`VNC Web` enabled in that device.

+Each VM generates a specific log file.
+The log files for VMs are in :file:`/var/log/vm`.

 .. index:: Deleting VMs
 .. _Deleting VMs: